NetworkConfiguration/dhcpcd/tests/eloop-bench/README.md

 As such, select(2) and poll(2) are not suitable.

-This is an eloop benchmark to test the performance of the various polling functions.
+This is an eloop benchmark to test the performance of the various polling mechanisms.
 It's inspired by libevent/bench.

-eloop needs to be compiled for a specific function, and these can be chosen by giving one of these CPPFLAGS to the Makefile:
+eloop needs to be compiled for a specific polling mechanism. eloop will try and work out which one to use, but you can influence which one by giving one of these CPPFLAGS to the Makefile:
   *  HAVE_KQUEUE
   *  HAVE_EPOLL
   *  HAVE_PSELECT
   *  HAVE_POLLTS
   *  HAVE_PPOLL
-Otherwise, eloop will try and work out wich mechanism to use.

 kqueue(2) is found on modern BSD kernels. epoll(2) is found on modern Linux and Solaris kernels.